 Example:A file is allowed to run, then you decide to quarantine the file.
 When this setting enabled, the file is quarantined and the process is terminated, along with any child processes.
 If this setting is disabled, the file would be quarantined, but because the file was allowed to run, any processes started by the file could continue to run.

 Background Threat Detection

-You can choose to run the scan once to scan upon installation only, or set it to scan recurringly at an interval that you specify.
+You can choose to run the scan once to scan upon installation only, or set it to scan at a recurring interval that you specify.
 The default scan interval is 10 days.
 A significant upgrade to the detection model, like adding new operating systems, might also trigger a full disk scan.
 Note that increasing the frequency of the scans might impact the device performance.

 It is recommended that you enable the

 Background Threat Detectionsetting to

 Watch for New Fileswhich watches for new and updated files on the disk.
 If you are watching for new and updated files, you need to check scan all existing files once only.
 Due to the predictive nature of the technology, periodic scans of the entire disk are not necessary but can be implemented for compliance purposes (for example, PCI compliance).